 Planting your bulb

-You may grow it in a small pot about 4-5 inches (10-13 cm) wide and tall.
+You may grow your bulb in a small pot about 4-5 inches (10-13 cm) wide and tall.
 The pot must have drainage holes.

-Use a well-draining soil mix, such as 2 parts potting soil to 1 part perlite or coarse sand.
+Use a well-draining soil mix, such as 2 parts potting soil to 1 part perlite (use small- or medium-size perlite, not large chunks) or coarse sand.
 Or you may use equal parts of coco fiber and perlite, with some slow-release fertilizer mixed in.

-Bury the bulb with the top about 1/2 inch (2 cm) below the surface.
+Bury the bulb so the top of it (which is the pointier end) is about 1/2 inch (2 cm) below the surface.
 Add just enough water until the soil is lightly moist throughout, and keep it this moist until it sprouts.
-Don't keep it fully saturated.
+Don't fully saturate the soil.

-Until it sprouts, try to keep it between about 65 and 78 degrees F (18-26°C) during the day (a little cooler at night is ok).
+Until it sprouts, try to keep it between about 65 and 80 degrees F (18-27°C) during the day (a little cooler at night is ok).

 Feed it about every 3 months with a general-purpose fertilizer that contains micronutrients.
 Follow the dosage on the package.

 The bulb eventually goes dormant for 2 or 3 months, and when it does, reduce the watering until the soil slightly moist (not fully dry) and at the temperature range mentioned earlier until it emerges from dormancy.
 If you wish, you may separate any baby bulbs that have emerged, while the plants are dormant.

 Pests to watch for -- Mealybugs may attack the bulbs (look for cottony growth where the leaves emerge from the ground).
 To control mealybugs, try using an insecticidal soap soil drench.

 Have fun growing it!